H.S. BASEBALL: Foxboro rallies, defeats Mansfield in Hockomock League duel

-FOXBORO — Squaring off in an early-season battle of two Davenport Division title contenders, the Foxboro High baseball team drew first blood with a 9-3 comeback win over Mansfield High on Wednesday.
+FOXBORO — Squaring off in an early-season battle of two Davenport Division title contenders, the Foxboro High baseball team drew first blood with a 9-3 comeback win over Mansfield High last Wednesday.

 Although it was only the second game of the season for both Hockomock League foes, Foxboro head coach Derek Suess acknowledged that it was a contest the Warriors had been looking forward to playing.

-The Warriors fell behind 3-0 in the second inning on a two-out base, two-run single by the Hornets’ Will Lund.
+The Warriors fell behind 3-0 in the second inning on a two-out, two-run single by the Hornets’ Will Lund.
 Matt DeShiro then followed with an RBI single to give Mansfield an early 3-0 lead.

 “We hit the ball pretty well,” Mansfield head coach Chris Hall said.
 “I think that we put the ball in play quite a bit, it was just nothing was falling.
 One bad inning and that cost us the game.
 We just have to be ready to come back (Thursday.)”